noweh/post-tweet-v2-action/README.md

 ## Workflow Usage

-Configure your workflow to use `ethomson/send-tweet-action@v1`, and provide the tweet you want to send as the `status` input.
+Configure your workflow to use `noweh/post-tweet-v2-action@v1`,  and provide the tweet you want to send as the `status` input.

-Provide the authentication keys and tokens for your Twitter app as the `consumer-key`, `consumer-secret`, `access-token`, and `access-token-secret` inputs.
+Provide the authentication keys and tokens for your Twitter app as the `account-id` and `bearer-token` inputs.

 For example: